Kurdyka-{\L}ojasiewicz functions and mapping cylinder neighborhoods: Introduction

 Our original interest in K\L{} functions stemmed from the topological properties of their zero locus.
 In \cite{K}, Kurdyka proved that the zero locus of a K\L{} function is a strong deformation retract of a neighborhood using the natural deformation induced by the negative gradient flow.
 Having a neighborhood which is a strong deformation retract is the first step in proving stronger ``embedding'' properties of the zero locus, like, for example, that the pair $(M,f^{-1}(0))$ is a cofibration (see \cite{AS}).
 However, the cofibration property alone is still not enough to eliminate what one would perceive as pathological or wild embeddings of topologically nice spaces such as spheres.
 We therefore prove something stronger.

-\begin{thmalpha} The zero locus of a Kurdyka--\L ojasiewicz function has a mapping cylinder neighborhood.
+\begin{thmalpha} The zero locus of a Kurdyka--\L ojasiewicz function has a regular mapping cylinder neighborhood.
 Moreover, this neighborhood is forward-time invariant with respect to the negative gradient flow. \end{thmalpha}

-The question of which closed subsets $Z$ of a topological space $M$ have a mapping cylinder neighborhood (see Definition \ref{DEF:MCN}) was intensively explored by topologists in the 1970s.
-In a celebrated result, obtained as an application of the theory of maps completion (see \cite{Qu1,Qu}), Quinn showed that if $Z$ is an absolute neighborhood retract (ANR) which is locally $1$-connected ($1$-LC), and $M$ is a topological manifold of dimension at least $5$, then $Z$ has a mapping cylinder neighborhood.
+A mapping cylinder neighborhood is, roughly speaking, a topological generalization for a closed subset of the notion of tubular neighborhood for a smooth submanifold; for a precise definition, see Definition \ref{DEF:MCN} in Subsection \ref{MCNsbs}.
+In this sense, one may think of Theorem~\ref{T:MAIN_THM} as an analog of the tubular neighborhood theorem for smooth submanifolds.

+The question of which closed subsets $Z$ of a topological space $M$ have a mapping cylinder neighborhood was intensively explored by topologists in the 1970s.
+In a celebrated result, obtained as an application of the theory of maps completion (see \cite{Qu1,Qu}), Quinn showed that if $Z$ is an absolute neighborhood retract (ANR) whose complement is locally $1$-connected ($1$-LC), and $M$ is a topological manifold of dimension at least $5$, then $Z$ has a mapping cylinder neighborhood.
 The context of Quinn's results and of our note as well is that of relative manifolds $(M,Z)$.
 This means that $M\setminus Z$ is a manifold (topological in \cite{Qu1}, of class at least $C^2$ for us).
-In contrast to \cite{Qu1}, we do not assume that either $M$ or $Z$ are ANRs, nor that $Z$ is $1$-LC.
-Thus, Theorem \ref{T:MAIN_THM} does not seem to follow directly from Quinn's general results in dimension $\geq 5$.
+In contrast to \cite{Qu1}, we do not assume that either $M$ or $Z$ are ANRs, nor that $M\setminus Z$ is $1$-LC.
+Thus, even in dimension $\geq 5$, Theorem \ref{T:MAIN_THM} does not seem to follow directly from Quinn's general results.

-In his Ph.D.\ thesis \cite{Ni}, Nicholson proved that, given a $3$-manifold $M$ and a closed subset $C$ which is a topological complex (i.e., $C$ is homeomorphic to some locally finite simplicial complex), then $C$ is \emph{tamely embedded} in $M$ (i.e., $C$ is a subcomplex of a triangulation of $M$) if and only if it has a mapping cylinder neighborhood.
-If $C$ is not tamely embedded, we say that its embedding is \emph{wild} and $C$ is \emph{wildly embedded}.
-Putting together Nicholson's results and Theorem \ref{T:MAIN_THM} we immediately get the following.
+In dimension $3$, Moise \cite{Mo} proved that every topological $3$-manifold has a piecewise linear (PL) structure unique up to PL-isomorphism.
+More generally, every topological $3$-manifold has a differentiable structure unique up to diffeomorphism (see \cite[Theorem 2]{Mi2}).
+Thus, every topological $3$-manifold can be triangulated.
+In an article based on his Ph.D.\ thesis \cite{Ni}, Nicholson proved that, given a $3$-manifold $M$ and a closed subset $C$ which is a topological complex (i.e., as a topological space, $C$ is homeomorphic to some locally finite simplicial complex), then $C$ is \emph{tamely embedded} in $M$ (i.e., there exists a triangulation of $M$ such that $C$ is a subcomplex) if and only if $C$ has a mapping cylinder neighborhood.
+If $C$ is not tamely embedded, one says that its embedding is \emph{wild} and $C$ is \emph{wildly embedded}.